15 tips to practice Tajweed at home

 11. Review Ghunna and Madd Rules Frequently

 These are often forgotten without repetition.
 Practice nasal sounds (2 beats) and elongation (2–6 beats) regularly.
-Ghunna and Madd are fundamental rules that appear in almost every verse, so mastering them is essential.
+Ghunna and Madd are fundamental rules that appear in many verses, so regular review is essential.

 Why this is important: Many students learn Ghunna and Madd initially, but then forget to apply them correctly because they don't review regularly.
 They might hold Ghunna for only 1 beat instead of 2, or shorten Madd from 4 beats to 2 beats.
 These rules appear in almost every verse, so mistakes here affect your entire recitation.